An alphabet is a set of letters.

 Some historians believe that people known as the Sumerians were the first to use a written language, about 5 000 years ago.
 Their alphabet and writing was known as cuneiform (say: koon-ee-form) and is wedge shaped marks made in clay tablets.
 A blunt piece of reed was used to make the marks and was called a stylus.
 Each wedge shape represented a sound and could be used to spell words.
 The clay tablets were baked hard.

-Others claim that the Chinese and Indians had the first written language.
+Others say that the Chinese and Indians had the first written language.

 The ancient Greeks created their own alphabet and so did the ancient Romans.